GoroYeh56/GoroYeh56.github.io/_pages/about.md

 I am enthusiastic about **robotics** and **engineering**.

-I'm currently pursuing my batchelor's degree in Computer Engineering and Mechanical Engineering.
+I'm currently pursuing my bachelor's degree in Computer Engineering and Mechanical Engineering.

-I'm also studying the Space and Technology minor program.🚀🛰
+I'm also studying the Space and Technology minor program.🚀

 **My specialties** revolves around: